 The next morning, Jaco drove to the river where we watched a group of hippos.
 They rested in a circle submerged except for eyes, foreheads and the pink tips of ears, their massive bodies hidden by the murky water.

 Suddenly, one hippo interrupted the peacefulness with a yawn that revealed a mighty set of teeth, which partly explained why hippos kill more humans than any other animal in Africa.
 Their remarkable speed makes up the other half of this deadly equation.

 Driving back to the lodge for breakfast, Jaco stopped by one of the many termite hills that populated the landscape and another insect lecture ensued.
 Did you know that termites invented air conditioning?

 Thinking about planning an African safari?
-Check out all the information on our complete Safari Page as well as our collection of South African Wildlife Photos, both great resources for active boomer travels in Africa!
+Check out all the information and stories on our South African safari page as well as our collection of South African Wildlife Photos, both great resources for active boomer travels in Africa!

 Did you know that we publish a weekly broadcast with the latest articles from My Itchy Travel Feet, timely trip inspiration and travel deals?
 Subscribe by clicking here.